Chairman Steps Down As NPR Grapples With Harassment Crisis

 A second female producer hoping to make the difficult jump to on-air reporter says she approached Sweeney for advice in 2007.
 They met for drinks during happy hour at a Latin restaurant.
 According to the woman, as they were talking Sweeney unexpectedly went in for a kiss.
 The former producer said she pulled back, grabbed her purse, and ran to the bar's bathroom, where she waited until he left.

 She recounts her shock in the moment and decided later to pretend it had never happened.
-"When it happened, I asked myself, did I do something to make that seem ok?" the journalist said.
+"When it happened, I asked myself, did I do something to make that seem OK?" the journalist said.
 She said she never wanted to interact with Sweeney again.
 This producer later became an on-air reporter at the network, where she still works.

 Neither woman said they lost career opportunities as a result or that Sweeney behaved inappropriately toward them subsequently.
 "In some ways, he was very kind," said the first former producer.
 "It was awkward for a little bit.
 Once we did start working together, he was for the most part nice."